Zonbi-san/obsidian_vault/Character design/Character design idea Mints Minty Mint-chan.md

 AAAAAAAHHHHHHHHH
 fashion style: dark academia mix with goth
 Hair:
-	- really fluffy and poofy curly hair
+	- really fluffy and poofy curly hair and maybe have it tied low
 	-